verlok/vanilla-lazyload/currentFeature.md

 Is it REALLY necessary to delegate to the user the implementation of the canceling via `callback_cancel` or can it be done internally to LazyLoad?

+I'm starting to seriously consider to include in this library the code to cancel the download, instead of delegating it to the script user via `callback_cancel`.
+I'm starting to work on all the cases to consider.
+Not sure this is the right way, but I'll give it a try.

 Cases to manage: